Gingivitis (gum inflammation)

 • visit your dentist routinely for a check-up and professional cleaning

-• be smokefree and limit alcohol intake
+• avoid smoking and limit alcohol intake

 • avoid cannabis use as this is associated with severe gingivitis and periodontitis